tracy-o/learning-day/docs/load-test-results/2020-07-06-dials-fault-tolerance.md

 #### Circuit breaker dial

 The circuit breaker dial works as expected - see below.
-When it was enabled, HTTP request rate (to origin) was limited to 100 per minute, a threshold set for the ProxyPass route (OriginSimulator platform).
+When it was enabled, the request rate of malfunctioning origin was limited to 100 per minute, a threshold set for the ProxyPass route.
 Belfrage was responding at a rate of > 10k (max) per minute with the translated status 500 responses while OriginSimulator was returning 503.
-When the dial was disabled, > 10k requests were all sent to the origin.
+When the dial was disabled, thousands of requests were routed to the malfunctioning origin (no throttling).

 ![plot](img/2020-07-06-dials-fault-tolerance/circuit_breaker_enabled_disabled.png)
-*Plot 1: Belfrage responses for 503 origin when circuit breaker dial enabled / disabled*
+*Plot 1: Belfrage responses for origin (status 503) when circuit breaker dial enabled between 16:14-16:17*

 #### Belfrage dials fault-tolerance